rashedmahamud/kafka-in-production-book/chapters/09-performance-tuning.md

 -- EnableAutoCommit (false): This is a good practice.
 Manual commits give you fine-grained control over when a message is considered processed, preventing data loss or duplication.

+## what to tune when performance is critical
+A high-performance Kafka consumer configuration focuses on a balance between throughput (the rate of messages processed) and latency (the delay from production to consumption).
+The goal is to fetch messages efficiently, process them quickly, and maintain stability.

+Here is a detailed breakdown of your configuration and how to tune it for a high-performance application:

+  ## Data Fetching and Throughput
+- FetchMaxBytes (10 MB) and MaxPartitionFetchBytes (1 MB): These settings are your primary levers for controlling throughput.
+They define how much data the consumer will attempt to fetch in a single request.

+    ## Why it matters: Larger values reduce the number of network requests and I/O operations, which is crucial for maximizing throughput.

+    ## Tuning: If your messages are large or your message volume is high, consider increasing MaxPartitionFetchBytes to 2-5 MB to fetch bigger chunks of data from each partition.
+FetchMaxBytes should always be greater than or equal to MaxPartitionFetchBytes.

+- FetchWaitMaxMs (100ms): This is the maximum time the broker will wait for new data to accumulate before sending it to the consumer.

+   ## Why it matters: A lower value prioritizes low latency over throughput, as the consumer won't wait long for a full batch.
+A higher value leads to larger batches and higher throughput but also increases latency.

+  ## Tuning: For a low-latency, real-time application, you might tune this down to 10-50ms.
+For high-throughput batch processing, increasing it to 200-500ms could be beneficial.

+## Consumer Group Stability and Rebalancing
+ - MaxPollIntervalMs (5 minutes): This setting is a tradeoff between processing time and consumer failure detection.

+   ## Why it matters: If your consumer takes longer than this to call Consume() again, the broker will assume it's dead and trigger a rebalance.

+   ## Tuning: Your current 5-minute setting is generous.
+If your processing logic is fast, you can safely lower it to 2-3 minutes.
+This helps the cluster rebalance faster if a consumer truly crashes, reducing downtime.

+- SessionTimeoutMs (30 seconds) and HeartbeatIntervalMs (5 seconds): These are directly related to consumer liveness.

+     ## Why it matters: The consumer sends heartbeats to stay in the group.
+If the broker misses a heartbeat for SessionTimeoutMs, the consumer is considered dead.
+HeartbeatIntervalMs should be about one-third of SessionTimeoutMs to provide a safety margin.

+     ## Tuning: Your values are well-tuned.
+A 5s heartbeat to a 30s session timeout is a standard, robust configuration.
+No changes are usually needed here unless you're experiencing network instability.

+## Data Integrity and Reliability
+- EnableAutoCommit (false): This is the correct setting for a high-performance application.

+ - Why it matters: By manually committing offsets, you ensure that a message is only marked as processed after your application has successfully handled it.
+This prevents data loss or duplication in case of a crash.

+- AutoOffsetReset (Earliest): This is a recovery setting.

+- Why it matters: If a new consumer starts without a committed offset, it will read from the earliest available message.
+This is critical for preventing data loss.

+## Additional Stability and Efficiency
+PartitionAssignmentStrategy (RoundRobin): This strategy is simple and generally effective for distributing partitions evenly among consumers.

+  - Why it matters: This strategy ensures a balanced workload across your consumer instances, which is key for a high-performance system.
+Other strategies like CooperativeSticky can reduce rebalance times but are more complex.

+- ReconnectBackoffMaxMs (5,000ms): This setting controls the maximum delay before a consumer attempts to reconnect to a broker after a failure.

+- Why it matters: It prevents the consumer from overwhelming the broker with connection attempts during a service disruption.
+Your value is reasonable for most environments.

 ## Summary of Recommendations
 - Lower MaxPollIntervalMs: Unless you have very slow message processing, consider lowering this to a more standard value like 300,000 ms (5 minutes).
 This will improve the speed of rebalancing if a consumer fails.